bytebase/bytebase.com-old/content/docs/en/reference/error-code/advisor.md

 ### 701 - Drop database restriction

 Can only drop the database if there's no table in it.
 Check [Drop database restriction](/docs/sql-review/review-rules/database-drop-empty-db) for details.

+### 702 - Not current database

+The database in your SQL statement mismatch the database in the catalog.
+Please check the statement to ensure the database name is correct.